couchbase-examples/couchbase-tutorials/tutorial/markdown/java/spring-boot/spring-boot.md

 ## Project Setup Notes

 This project was based on the standard [Spring Boot project](https://spring.io/guides/gs/rest-service/).
-The HealthCheckController is provided as a santity check and is used in unit tests.

-A full list of packages are referenced in the pom.xml file.
+A full list of packages are referenced in the `pom.xml` file.

 ## Contributing